Fresno Bulldogs: Location and sets

 The Fresno Bulldogs are found across the city in different neighborhoods and outside of the city limits.
-The gang has a presence in minor cities outlying Fresno as well, including but not limited to Clovis, Sanger (Sanger Bangers), Dinuba, Reedly, Kerman, Coalinga, Parlier, Selma (VSR), and Fowler.
+The gang has a presence in minor cities outlying Fresno as well, including but not limited to Clovis, Sanger (Sanger Bangers), Dinuba, Reedley, Kerman, Coalinga, Parlier, Selma (VSR), and Fowler.
 The cities outside of Fresno directly are referred to as "County Dogs".
 Most sets are referred to by their corresponding neighborhoods and sides of the city.
 "Eastside Bulldogs" include neighborhoods located on Fresno's Eastside & Southeast side.
 They often represent their set with the letters "ESF", for East Side Fresno.
 Sets include the Bond Street Bulldogs, McKenzie Street Bulldogs, 5th Street Bulldogs, Backer Street Bulldogs, Fresno Flats Bulldogs, Calwa Bulldogs, Eastside Bulldogs, Lewis Street Bulldogs, Butler Park Bulldogs, Daisy Park Bulldogs, Floradora Bulldogs, and Sunny City Bulldogs.
-Fresno's westside, often represented by the three letters WSF or simply Westside Fresno, features College Street Bulldogs, Westside Bulldogs, Parkside Bulldogs, and Sunset Bulldogs.
+Fresno's westside, often represented by the three letters WSF or simply Westside Fresno, features College Street Bulldogs, Westside Bulldogs, Malaga Bulldogs, Parkside Bulldogs, and Sunset Bulldogs.
 Fresno's Northside, represented by the three letters NSF or Northside Fresno, is home to the Highway City Bulldogs, Northside Bulldogs, Marty Block Bulldogs, Pinedale Bulldogs, and Pleasant Street Bulldogs.
-There are several other Bulldog sets that do not have a neighborhood per se, but instead operate throughout the city such as DLG (Dog Life Gang) Bulldogs, RTL (Ruthless Thug Life) Bulldogs and Primos Bulldogs.
+There are several other Bulldog sets that do not have a neighborhood per se, but instead operate throughout the city such as DLG (Dog Life Gangster) Bulldogs, RTL (Ruthless Thug Life) Bulldogs and Primos Bulldogs.